Sholem Asch: Young adulthood

 In 1899, he moved to Warsaw where he met I. L. Peretz and other young writers under Peretz's mentorship such as David Pinski, Abraham Reisen, and Hersh Dovid Nomberg.
 Influenced by the Haskalah (Jewish Enlightenment), Asch initially wrote in Hebrew, but Peretz convinced him to switch to Yiddish.
 Asch's reputation was established in 1902 with his first book of stories, In a shlekhter tsayt (In a Bad Time).
-In 1903, he married Mathilde Shapiro, the daughter of the Polish-Jewish teacher and poet Menahem Mendel Shapiro.
+In 1903, he married Mathilde Shapiro/Madzhe Szpiro, the daughter of the Polish-Jewish teacher and poet Menahem Mendel Shapiro.

 In 1904, Asch released one of his most well-known works, A shtetl, an idyllic portrait of traditional Polish-Jewish life.
 In January 1905, he released the first play of his incredibly successful play-writing career, Tsurikgekumen (Coming Back).

 Asch wrote the drama Got fun nekome (God of Vengeance) in the winter of 1906 in Cologne, Germany.
 It is about a Jewish brothel owner who attempts to become respectable by commissioning a Torah scroll and marrying off his daughter to a yeshiva student.
 Set in a brothel, the play includes Jewish prostitutes and a lesbian scene.
 I. L. Peretz famously said of the play after reading it: "Burn it, Asch, burn it!"
 Instead, Asch went to Berlin to pitch it to director Max Reinhardt and actor Rudolph Schildkraut, who produced it at the Deutsches Theater.
-God of Vengeance opened on March 19, 1907 and ran for six months, and soon was translated and performed in a dozen European languages.
+God of Vengeance opened on March 19, 1907, and ran for six months, and soon was translated and performed in a dozen European languages.